 Depression Can Be Part of a Dual Diagnosis

 While psychoactive drugs can be life-saving and improve people’s quality of life, they are toxic when overused or combined with other drugs.
-A few of the potentially deadly combinations of drugs people use to cope with anxiety and depression include the following:

 When someone struggles with a mental health concern and a co-occurring substance use disorder, we call this a dual diagnosis.
 If you or a loved one is struggling with mental health and chemical dependence, these conditions trigger one another to the point that they often become indistinguishable.
 At Crestview Recovery, we can provide treatment for depression alone or depression as part of a dual diagnosis.